seeu-inspace/easyg/README.md

 ### About EasyG

-EasyG is a script written in ruby that I use to automate some tasks for PenTest and Bug Hunting
+EasyG is a script written in ruby that I use to automate some tasks for information gathering for PenTest and Bug Hunting

 ### Usage